JensenRasmus/second/README.md

 - ```numerical_experiments.m```: Run the experiments by uncommenting selected parts of the code.
 One defines a problem structure similar to how it is done in Manopt [1], and data is subsequently captured.
 - ```optim_sd.m``` and ```optim_cg.m```: The steepest descend- and conjugate gradient method.
 - ```trustregions.m```: Replace this with the corresponding file Manopt to enable the use of  ```symplecticStiefelfactory.m```.
-- ```symplecticStiefelfactory.m```: Manifold structure for the Manopt--package.
-Note that this is not directly compatible with the standard Manopt--package, but this can be done editing a few lines in the solvers one wants to use.
-One can check ```stiefelFactory.m``` for a comparison.
+- ```symplecticStiefelfactory.m```: Implemented manifold structure.
+Note that this is not fully compatible with the standard implementation of Manopt, but this can be done editing a few lines in the solvers one wants to use. ```trustregions.m``` above is compatible.
+One can check out ```stiefelFactory.m``` in Manopt for a comparison.
 - ```williasondiag.m```: Computes the symplectic eigenvalue decomposition.
 This file is part of the work [2]

 ## References